Aldi’s supersized egg chair is back in stock this weekend

-Aldi’s double egg chair seats two and is back in stock this weekend
+Aldi’s supersized egg chair seats two and is back in stock this weekend

 Make sure you’re prepared because it won’t hang around long